 - Third country investment firms servicing EU-based retail and/or professional clients required to establish a branch in a EU country.

-For more information regarding the upcoming changes brought by MiFID II and MiFIR, please refer to our Regulatory Radar publication found here.
+For more information regarding the changes brought by MiFID II and MiFIR, please refer to our Regulatory Radar publication which can be found here.

 MAP S.Platis closely monitors all developments at both a national and supranational level with our team of seasoned specialists always ready to assist clients adapt and prepare for the new and challenging regulatory environment and developments.